 Students should take the required courses listed for each of the certificates, usually one per semester, depending on their circumstances and time available for study.
-We suggest that fully employed students do not take more than one course their first semester.
-The beginning course for each certificate is ENY 5006 and 5006L, Graduate Survey of Entomology and Lab.
-ENY5006 and ENY5006L MUST be taken together.
+The beginning course for each certificate is ENY 3005 and 3005L, Principles of Entomology and Lab.
+ENY3005 and ENY3005L MUST be taken together.